Reviewed 10th May 2022

 Do seek medical help if the symptoms become severe and difficult to manage.
 Further guidance can also be found here: https://111.nhs.uk/covid-19

-We are all advised to remain cautious as lockdown restrictions are eased.
-Some rules still apply depending on where you are in the UK so check your area.
+Some restrictions are still in place.
+The rules may differ depending on where you are in the UK so check your area.

 We have lots of useful guidance on being prepared for emergencies and contingency planning.
 See below for more topics and sources of support to help protect those you care for and yourself.